bsdnet/bsdnet.github.io/content/posts/hello-world.md

 ## Go though Hugo on Github

+Make sure you delete public folder and add a .gitignore file.

 ## Set up Github Action workflow

+Make sure you enable 'extended' if your theme needs.

 ## Go through Github Pages, and Settings

 ## Profit

+Now, you can use your favorite Editor, e.g Visual Code or Vim,  to write blogs.

 # Reference